The 20 Best Neurofibromatosis Type 1 (NF1) Doctors Near Me in Columbia, MD

 Offers Telehealth

 Dr. Allan Belzberg is a neurosurgeon specializing in surgery of the peripheral nervous system.
 As Director of Peripheral Nerve Surgery at Johns Hopkins in Baltimore, he treats tumors including schwannoma, neurofibroma and nerve sheath tumor.
 Dr. Belzberg performs surgical repair of nerve damage caused by trauma as well as neurosurgery on carpal tunnel, peroneal nerve and other peripheral nerve conditions.
 Dr. Belzberg also directs the Brachial Plexus and Peripheral Nerve Clinic at the Kennedy Krieger Institute and co-directs the Neurosurgery Pain Research Institute at Johns Hopkins Hospital.
 Dr. Belzberg currently sees patients at the Johns Hopkins Outpatient Center located in Baltimore on Wednesdays and the Green Spring Station location on Fridays.
 Dr. Belzberg is rated as a Distinguished provider by MediFind in the treatment of Neurofibromatosis Type 1 (NF1).
-His top areas of expertise are Schwannomatosis, Neurofibromatosis, Thoracic Outlet Syndrome, Osteotomy, and Rhizotomy.
+He is also highly rated in 19 other conditions, according to our data.
+His clinical expertise encompasses Schwannomatosis, Neurofibromatosis, Thoracic Outlet Syndrome, Rhizotomy, and Laminectomy.
+Dr. Belzberg is board certified in American Board Of Neurological Surgery.

 Columbia, MD